Java HashMap

 HashMap methods:

-Add new key-value pair to the map.
+This method is used to add new key-value pair to the existing map.

 HashMap<String,Integer> map = new HashMap<>();